 Do I need to see my advisor about my semester schedule?
-Yes, make an appointment with your advisor to plan your schedule of classes.
-Dates for advising and registration are published in the annual "NDSU Academic Dates & Deadlines" pocket calendar, the Office of Registration & Records website (https://www.ndsu.edu/registrar/), and "The Spectrum," published twice per week when full semester classes are in session.
+Yes, make an appointment with your advisor during advising week to plan your schedule of classes.
+Dates for advising and registration are published in the annual "NDSU Academic Dates & Deadlines" pocket calendar, the Office of Registration & Records web site (www.ndsu.edu/registrar) and "The Spectrum," published twice per week when full semester classes are in session.